-However, in two-commodity atomic networks when each edge is associated with affine, uniform delay functions, we show that there exists at least one pure Nash equilibrium.
+However, in atomic networks when each edge is associated with an affine, uniform delay function, we show that there exists at least one pure Nash equilibrium.
 This proof applies to both unweighted and weighted demands and is based on the existence of a potential function. \begin{theorem} Let $\mathcal{C}$ be a set of affine, uniform delay functions.
-If $(G,R,\Phi)$ is a $k$-commodity atomic instance with delay functions in $\mathcal{C}$, then $(G,R,\Phi)$ admits at least one equilibrium. \end{theorem} \begin{proof} Consider delay functions of the form $ \sum_i a_i(e) f_i(e) + c(e)$.
-Let us define a potential function $\Psi(f) = \sum_e(d^2(e)+\sum_{j \in S(e)}(a_j(e)r_j(e))^2)$ where $d(e) = \sum^k_{i=1}a_i(e)r_i(e)+c(e)$ for every feasible flow $f$ and $S(e)$ represents commodities utilizing $e$.
+If $(G,R,\Phi)$ is a $k$-commodity atomic network flow routing game instance with delay functions in $\mathcal{C}$, then $(G,R,\Phi)$ admits at least one Nash equilibrium. \end{theorem} \begin{proof} We start with considering delay functions of the form $ \sum_i a_i(e) f_i(e) + c(e)$.
+Let us define a potential function $\Psi(f) = \sum_e(d^2(e)+\sum_{j \in S(e)}(a_j(e)r_j(e))^2)$ where $d(e) = \sum^k_{i=1}a_i(e)r_i(e)+c(e)$ for every feasible flow $f$ and $S(e)$ represents the set commodities utilizing edge $e$.
 We claim that a global minimum $f$ of the potential function $\Psi$ is also an equilibrium flow for $(G,R,\Phi)$.
 Let $P_i$ be the path used by commodity $i$ in the solution that minimizes $\Psi(f)$.
-Assume, for a contradiction, that shifting from path $P_i$ to path $\bar{P}_i$ by user $i$ strictly decreases its delay.
+Assume, for a contradiction, that shifting from path $P_i$ to path $\bar{P}_i$ by user $i$, creating the flow $\bar{f}$, strictly decreases its delay.
 In other words,

 On the other hand, let us consider the potential function $\Psi$ as user $i$ deviates.
 For any edge $\bar{e}$ in $\bar{P}_i \setminus P_i$, we gain $(d(\bar{e}) + a_i(\bar{e})r_i(\bar{e}))^2 + a^2_i(\bar{e})r^2_i(\bar{e}) - d^2(\bar{e}) = 2d(\bar{e})a_i(\bar{e})r_i(\bar{e}) + 2a^2_i(\bar{e})r^2_i(\bar{e})$.
 For any edge $e$ in $P_i \setminus \bar{P}_i$, we have a change of $d^2(e) - ((d(e) - a_i(e)r_i(e))^2 - a^2_i(e)r^2_i(e)) =$ $2d(e)a_i(e)r_i(e)$.
 Thus,